It’s here: the ultimate list of tips for immigrants from WES Advisor!

 - Note your credential evaluation on your résumé, in your cover letter, and during job interviews.
 It helps employers understand your background, making you stand out as a stronger candidate.

 - Keep a complete record of your job search!
-Save every job posting in a separate file on your computer, or print it out—it will be deleted after the posting is closed.
+Save every job posting in a separate file on your computer, or print it out.
+That’s because it will be deleted after the posting is closed.

 - Job interviews are all about preparation.
-Learn about the six interview types so that you will be ready to anticipate the situation—and give an exemplary interview.
+Learn about the six interview types so that you will be ready to anticipate the situation.
+That way, you will give an exemplary interview.